Trailheads March On Grant Park, Try To See Zoo Animals, Then Eat Other Animals At Woods Chapel.

 Guy, Brad, and the dogs posed by a Civil War canon, as Patrick searched the grounds for cannonballs.
 No luck.
 They’re long gone.
 Apparently they’re worth as much as a catalytic converter.

-Mother Nature had her own fireworks display going with pretty tulips and blooming azaleas.
+But Mother Nature had her own fireworks display going with pretty tulips and blooming azaleas.
 She’s the best!

-It was a beautiful pollen-laden, yellow blanketed Atlanta spring day, and Fio and Elvis looked parched after a mile walk.
+It was a beautiful pollen-laden, yellow-blanketed Atlanta spring day, and Fio and Elvis looked parched after a mile walk.

 We found a fountain and splashed some water for them to drink.